richardhj/contao-theme-framework/README.md

 ### Use Webpack Encore to compile your theme assets

 The skeleton theme comes with a pre-defined `webpack.config.js` file.
-The configuration will automatically process your asset files from the `assets` folder and generate bundled filed into the `public` folder.
+The configuration will automatically process your asset files from the `assets` folder and generate the bundled files into the `public` folder.

 Webpack Encore will also provide an `entrypoints.json` in the public folder.
 To inject your CSS and JS files to the page template use the following twig functions:

 ```twig
 {{ theme_link_tags('app') }}